Smartling/SmartlingHelp/_v2endpoints/glossary/edit-glossary-details.md

 ---

 Edits the name, description or source locale of a glossary.
 This will completely replace the name, description and source locale of the target glossary.
-If you leave a field blank any existing information will be deleted.
+If you do not provide a field, or leave it blank, any existing information will be deleted.